 While surveillance cameras are mostly mounted on poles or walls, they are not the only type of perimeter security systems in use today.
 Smart surveillance today is also performed using robots and even drones.

 Perimeter security robots: With advancements in robotics, embedded vision, and artificial intelligence, there are now robots that can move around a secured space to identify any potential threats automatically.
 These robots are called perimeter robots or patrol robots.
+These mobile robots can be used to monitor vast areas – from large warehouses to stadiums and even streets.
+They can navigate autonomously with the help of 2D and 3D cameras, making them truly autonomous.

 This is critical for perimeter security, especially at night when security staff might not be available for manned surveillance.
 Robots make it possible to mimic a human security professional with their ability to move around and cover the entirety of a secured zone.